-From time to time, the Mayor’s Clerk will solicit adventurers to complete ODD JOBS on behalf of the town.
+From time to time, the Mayor’s Clerk will solicit adventurers to complete JOBS on behalf of the town.
+These are also sometimes referred to as QUESTS when they involve retrieving items or eliminating monsters in a world beyond The Gate.
 You can inquire within, but for convenience these notices are also posted on the kiosk in town outside the Mayor’s Office.
-You can see how many jobs are available by the number of notices hung on the kiosk.
+You can see how many jobs are available by the number of notices hung on the kiosk and clicking on it will display them.

-Taking odd jobs is completely optional, and you will have to assign yourself or one of your hirelings to the task, which will occupy them for a month’s time (they can’t go through The Gate or participate in other activities until another party has returned or you advance time with the HOURGLASS button).
-Jobs typically pay an amount of coin based on how difficult or dangerous they are, and many jobs are subject to additional coin for success or for characters of a particular class attempting them.
-The success rate is somewhat random but can influenced by various factors which may be hinted at in the job description as well as the recommended level.
+Jobs that only take one month typically pay an amount of coin based on how difficult or dangerous they are, and some jobs are subject to additional coin for success or for characters of a particular class attempting them.
+The success rate is somewhat random but can be influenced by various factors which may be hinted at in the job description as well as the recommended level.
 Sending characters that are well below the recommended level is not likely to be successful, and sending characters above the recommended level is more likely to succeed.

 Some jobs are inherently dangerous, and your safety cannot be guaranteed.
-There may sometimes be the potential for a negative outcome, injury, or even death in some cases.
+There may sometimes be the potential for a negative outcome or injury.
 Choose wisely and balance the risk and reward carefully.

 Leave a Reply